 Also, CCRCs that are less than eight years old should be judged differently than established communities.
 These start-ups may have negative equity as a result of the higher levels of debt required for development, but even a new community should have a comprehensive strategic and marketing plan and be on track to meet early occupancy goals.
 If management underestimates the amount of time they will need to fill the units, CCRCs are more likely to run out of money.

-To learn more about the fees and finances of CCRCs in your area, visit our free online community search tool.
+To learn more about the CCRCs in your area, visit our free online community search tool.

 FREE Detailed Profile Reports on CCRCs/Life Plan Communities